Security OU – Security Tooling account

 Delegated administrator for security services

 The Security Tooling account serves as the administrator account for security services that are managed in an administrator/member structure throughout the AWS accounts.
 As mentioned earlier, this is handled through the AWS Organizations delegated administrator functionality.
-Services in the AWS SRA that currently support delegated administrator include AWS Config, AWS Firewall Manager, Amazon GuardDuty, AWS IAM Access Analyzer, Amazon Macie, AWS Security Hub, Amazon Detective, AWS Audit Manager, Amazon Inspector, and AWS Systems Manager.
+Services in the AWS SRA that currently support delegated administrator include AWS Config, AWS Firewall Manager, Amazon GuardDuty, AWS IAM Access Analyzer, Amazon Macie, AWS Security Hub, Amazon Detective, AWS Audit Manager, Amazon Inspector, AWS CloudTrail, and AWS Systems Manager.
 Your security team manages the security features of these services and monitors any security-specific events or findings.

 IAM Identity Center supports delegated administration to a member account.
 AWS SRA uses the Shared Services account as the delegated administrator account for IAM Identity Center, as explained later in the IAM Identity Center section of the Shared Services account.